 In similar efforts, (de Siqueira, et al., 2020) looked at the effect of obesity on hospitalization and mortality by conducting a review study.
 They found a positive correlation between higher BMIs and worse outcomes amongst COVID-19 patients.
 In addition, obesity (BMI>30 kg/m²) increased the need for medical care.

 Healthcare quality and access is crucial when it comes to dealing with a global pandemic.
-(GBD collaborators, 2016) construct the healthcare access and quality index (HAQ) in 195 countries and territories in order to quantify the accessibility and reliability of healthcare services.
+GBD collaborators (2016) construct the healthcare access and quality index (HAQ) in 195 countries and territories in order to quantify the accessibility and reliability of healthcare services.
+Attach somewhere, put into context

 As this paper is being written, vaccines are already being rolled out across most of the world.
 Though COVID-19 seems like it will eventually fade out thanks to vaccines, it still remains a rather big issue in most nations.
 While it is probably not something that a government could dramatically impact through policy at this advanced stage of the crisis, there is a potentially useful inference to make about the impact of trusting scientists and funding them so that scientific advancement can prevent calamities, or at least mitigate them in the future.
+Is this what makes your question relevant?
+Link to that

 Data and Descriptive Statistics

-Data

-The data used comes from various sources, all of which are reliable institutions, all of which are publicly available.
-The variables that were employed in this study are:
+The data used comes from various sources be specific, all of which are reliable institutions according to whom?, all of which are publicly available.
+The variables that were employed in this study are: justify and link/group variables

 COVID-19 mortality rate (lmortality): Log of mortality rates of COVID-19 by country, scraped from Worldometer on the 10th of May, 2021.

 R&D spending as a percentage of GDP(lrd): Log of average R&D spending as a percentage of GDP between 2010 and 2020.
 Data about every single country on every single year was not available, but that should not be a problem, because the variable is actually quite consistent throughout the years.
 This was expected, since governments usually do not often alter such choices drastically.
 This data was obtained from a UNESCO dataset.
-Note that there are only 93 observations from the source that match with the rest of the variables.
+Note that there are only 93 observations from the source which? that match with the rest of the variables.
 If we exclude lrd, the rest of the variables match on more than 160 observations.

-Number of research papers published per year: Log of the weighted average of the number of research papers published between 2000 and 2018.
+Link this with the above Number of research papers published per year: Log of the weighted average of the number of research papers published between 2000 and 2018.
 Newer data points were given larger weights.
 The discount factor used to derive the weights was 0.95 with the year 2018 having a weight of 100 (which brings the weight of the year 2000 to 39.72).
 This data was downloaded from the Worldbank’s DataBank website.

 GDP per capita (lGDPPC): Log of GDP per capita, adjusted for PPP using constant 2017 US Dollars.
 This data was downloaded from the Worldbank’s DataBank website.